keuvyndev/Portfolio/app-fsw-foods/README.md

 ## Access the Application

-Click here to open: [fsw-foods-app-mobile.vercel.app](https://fsw-foods-app-mobile.vercel.app/)
+Click here to open: <a href="https://fsw-foods-app-mobile.vercel.app/" target="_blank">fsw-foods-app-mobile.vercel.app</a>

 ---